 2. Parking Tickets

-Leave a parking ticket unpaid long enough and your city will likely send it to collections — and since collections involve outstanding debts, they can appear on your credit reports and do big damage to your credit scores.
-(We’re talking a 50 to 100 point drop if your credit score was in good shape at the time the account hit your file.)
+Leave a parking ticket unpaid long enough and the city will likely send it to collections.
+Because collections involve outstanding debts, they can appear on your credit reports and do big damage to your credit scores.

 3. Utility Bills

-Similarly, unpaid utility bills can get sold to a third-party debt collector, who may report the account to the credit bureaus.
+Similarly, unpaid utility bills can affect your credit score numbers negatively, when the debt is sold to a third-party debt collector.
+The third-party collector can report the account to the credit bureaus.

 4. Library Fees

-The same goes for library fees — meaning, yes, an overdue library book or, say, that unreturned “Freddy Got Fingered” VHS rental could come back to haunt your credit.
+An overdue library book or, say, that unreturned “Freddy Got Fingered” VHS rental can come back to haunt your credit score.

 5. Medical Bills

-Medical debts can directly affect your credit if you’ve taken out or used a credit card to pay for them.
-They can also indirectly affect your credit if your medical bills go unpaid, since health care providers also send unpaid bills to collections after a certain period of time (usually between 90 and 180 days.)
-Medical bills are a common blemish on credit reports.
-A 2014 report from the Consumer Financial Protection Bureau found 43 million Americans had unpaid medical debt on file.
+Medical debts can directly affect your credit if you’ve used a credit card to pay for them.
+They can also indirectly affect your credit if your medical bills go unpaid, since health care providers also send unpaid bills to collections after a certain period of time, usually between 90 and 180 days.

-Expert Intel: Medical debts are treated differently by most credit scoring models.
-In fact, some newer models ignore paid medical collections entirely.
-Plus, thanks to a 2014 settlement brokered between the three major bureaus and 31 state attorneys general, by 2018 medical debt will no longer be reported until 180 days after it was incurred.
+Know though that medical debts are treated differently by most credit scoring models.
+Some newer models ignore paid medical collections entirely.
+And because of a 2014 settlement between the three major bureaus and 31 state attorneys general, since 2018, medical debt is not reported until 180 days after it’s incurred.

 6. Delinquent Child Support

-Unpaid child support is considered a debt and can be reported to the credit bureaus, usually by the municipality or agency responsible for collecting the payments.
+Unpaid child support is considered debt.
+And it can be reported to the credit bureaus by the municipality or agency responsible for collecting the payments.

 7. Paying Off a Loan

-Second, closing a loan could negatively affect your credit utilization rate (the amount of debt you’re carrying versus your credit limits) if your remaining loan balances are high.
+Closing a loan can also negatively affect your credit utilization rate if your remaining loan balances are high.

 8. Closing a Credit Card

-Cellphone providers also often pull your credit when you go to sign up for a plan, which again can count as a hard inquiry on your report.
-Other entities that fall into this bucket: landlords, cable companies and utility service providers.
+Cellphone providers also often pull your credit when you sign up for a plan, which again can be a hard inquiry on your report.

 11. Not Paying Your Taxes

-This one will undoubtedly frustrate a few folks, since for the longest stretch, on-time rental payments did nothing for your credit.
-In fact, in most cases, they still don’t.
-But in recent years, the credit reporting industry has moved to include rental data of certain versions on your credit reports.
-Still, even if a lender or service provider isn’t looking at that data, a missed rental payment can wind up going to collections — and we already covered how those accounts can hurt you.
+For a long time, on-time rental payments did nothing for your credit.
+And, in many cases, they still don’t.
+But, the credit reporting industry is moving to include rental data on certain versions on your credit reports.
+And the industry lets landlords report payment data.
+Still, even if a lender or service provider isn’t looking at that data, a missed rental payment can wind up going to collections.
+And the collection agency might report your debt.

-Also worth mentioning: Landlords tend to pull a special version of your credit report when you apply for a lease, so missing the rent could cost you an apartment, even if it doesn’t mess up your traditional credit score.
+Also worth mentioning: Landlords tend to pull a special version of your credit report when you apply for a lease, so missing a rent payment could cost you a home or apartment, even if it doesn’t mess up your credit score.

-An unpaid gym membership can wind up in collections, so it’s important to cancel one you’re no longer using as your contract dictates.
-And, no, closing the credit or debit card you were using to auto-pay what you owe the gym each month probably doesn’t count.
+An unpaid gym membership can wind up in collections, so it’s important to cancel one you’re no longer using.
+Don’t just close or cancel the card you were using to pay the membership.
+Cancel the membership itself.

 14. Bank Overdrafts

-Checking and saving account information isn’t included on traditional credit reports, but if you opt for overdraft protection tied to a line of credit and don’t make good after going over, you could wind up hurting your credit.
+Checking and savings account information isn’t included on traditional credit reports.
+Even so, if you opt for overdraft protection tied to a line of credit and don’t resolve the overage, you could wind up hurting your credit score.

 15. Requesting a Credit Limit Increase

-When you ask your issuer to change the terms and conditions associated with your credit card — say you want a credit limit increase or a lower annual percentage rate — that issuer is likely to pull your credit to see if your standing justifies the change.
-And that’ll generate a hard inquiry on your credit report, which, you guessed it, can ding your score.
+When you ask your issuer to change the terms and conditions associated with your credit card, that issuer is likely to pull your credit to see if your standing justifies the change.
+And that’ll put one of those hard inquiries on your credit report.

-Note: In the case of a credit limit increase, the damage done by the inquiry could be easily mitigated by an improvement to your credit utilization rate, so there are certainly times when making a request is worth it.
+Note though that in the case of a credit limit increase, the damage done by the inquiry could be easily mitigated by an improvement to your credit utilization rate, so there are certainly times when asking for an increase is worth it.